paulcwhgithub/UCSD-CyberXSecurity/Project1/README.md

 - install metricbeat on webservers: **> ansible-playbook metricbeat-playbook.yml**
 - update hosts on ELK VM or werbservers: **> vi hosts**
-- update ELK server for filebeat that sends data to: **> vi filebeat-config.yml** and update "hosts" under "output.elasticsearch:" and "host" under "setup.kibana:"
+- update ELK server for filebeat that sends data to: **> vi filebeat-config.yml** and update "host" under "setup.kibana:" and "hosts" under "output.elasticsearch:"
-- update ELK server for metricbeat that sends data to: **> vi metricbeat-config.yml**
+- update ELK server for metricbeat that sends data to: **> vi metricbeat-config.yml** and update "host" under "setup.kibana:" and "hosts" under "output.elasticsearch:"